 I decided on these verses for two reasons.
 First, I’m struggling to find time for more in-depth Bible study and prayer.
 I have to remind myself that I’m in the car two-and-a-half hours a day (or more) and that this is just a season.
 I’ll have more time for in-depth study in the future.
 What matters most is spending intimate time with the Lord, and the reminder of Who He is helps me do that.

 Second, these verses are taken from the Gospel of John and the topical study guide I shared just a few days ago.
 I love having my study time and my devotion time dovetail – it’s a double-dose of goodness!
-If you haven’t already picked up your study guide on the names and titles of Jesus, it is in the Resource Library – which is where you can also find this month’s verses.
+If you haven’t already picked up your study guide on the names and titles of Jesus, it is in the Treasure Trove of Faith Freebies.

 Now that you know why I’m sharing what I am, here are a few tips on making the memory work stick.